vanderbilt-redcap/external-module-framework-docs/guide.md

 ### Software Setup

-People new to development or those teaching a development class will likely find the [University of Florid's EMD-101 Guide](https://ctsit.github.io/redcap_external_module_development_guide/emd101) useful.
+People new to development or those teaching a development class will likely find the [University of Florida's EMD-101 Guide](https://ctsit.github.io/redcap_external_module_development_guide/emd101) useful.
 These instructions install everything required to build a local REDCap development environment using Docker and GitHub tools.
 As always, you'll need to get a redcap.zip file from your local REDCap Admins, but everything else is freely downloadable from the public internet.

 ## External Module Development Exercises